-Exclusive Option Agreements.
-Pursuant to the exclusive option agreements, dated January 29, 2016 and subsequently amended on November 30, 2018 and June 6, 2019, among our WFOE, EHang GZ and each of the shareholders of EHang GZ, each such shareholder has irrevocably granted our WFOE an exclusive option to purchase all or part of his equity interests in EHang GZ.
-Our company or designated person may exercise such options at the lowest price permitted under the applicable PRC laws.
-Any proceeds received by the shareholders of EHang GZ from the exercise of the options shall be remitted to our WFOE or its designated party, to the extent permitted under the applicable PRC laws.
+Exclusive Option Agreement.
+Pursuant to the exclusive option agreement, dated October 21, 2020, among our WFOE, EHang GZ and the shareholders of EHang GZ, each of the shareholders of EHang GZ has irrevocably granted our WFOE an exclusive option to purchase all or part of his equity interests in EHang GZ.
+Our WFOE or its designated person may exercise such options at the lowest price permitted under applicable PRC laws.
+Any proceeds received by the shareholders of EHang GZ from the exercise of the options shall be remitted to our WFOE or its designated party, to the extent permitted under applicable PRC laws.
 The shareholders of EHang GZ undertake that, without our WFOE's prior written consent, they will not, among other things, (i) create any pledge or encumbrance on their equity interests in EHang GZ, and (ii) transfer or otherwise dispose of their equity interests in EHang GZ.
 The exclusive option agreements will remain effective until all equity interests in EHang GZ have been transferred to our WFOE or our designated person.
 The WFOE may terminate the agreement at its sole discretion.

-In the opinion of Allbright Law Offices, our PRC legal counsel:
+In the opinion of AllBright Law Offices, our PRC legal counsel:

-- the ownership structures of our WFOE, our VIE and its subsidiaries are in compliance with applicable PRC laws and regulations; and - such contractual arrangements constitute valid, legal and binding obligations enforceable against each party of such agreements in accordance with the terms of each agreement, and will not result in any violation of PRC laws or regulations currently in effect.
+- the ownership structures of our WFOE, our VIE and its subsidiaries are in compliance with applicable PRC laws and regulations; and - such contractual arrangements constitute valid, legal and binding obligations enforceable against each party of such agreements in accordance with the terms of each agreement from their respective effective dates to the date of this annual report, and will not result in any violation of PRC laws or regulations currently in effect.